lsst-sqre/sqr-066/index.rst

 Only the spawner service itself will have permissions on the Kubernetes cluster.
 It will be smaller, simpler code audited by Rubin Observatory with a very limited API exposed to users.

-Inside JupyterHub, we would replace the ``KubeSpawner`` class with an ``APISpawner`` class whose implementation of all of the spawner methods is to make a web service call to the spawner service.
+Inside JupyterHub, we would replace the ``KubeSpawner`` class with a ``RESTSpawner`` class whose implementation of all of the spawner methods is to make a web service call to the spawner service.
 We can use the user's own credentials to authenticate the spawn call to the spawner service, which ensures that a compromised JupyterHub cannot spawn pods as arbitrary users.
 Other calls can be authenticated with JupyterHub's own token, since they may not be associated with a user request.